mqtthiqs/at-doc/docs/atelier/morphing.md

 !!! tip

-    As a way to smooth out movements, controls such as sliders and cursors support **elastic drag**.
-Hold down ⌘ while dragging the control with the mouse to smoothly move it to the desired position.
+    To smooth out movements controls such as sliders and cursors support **elastic drag**.
+Hold down `⌘` while dragging the control with the mouse to smoothly move it to the desired position.
 You can control the elasticity of the drag operation using the **Morph time** slider.

 ## Module snapshots